cnusrinucnu/BA-TLBO/README.md

 # BA-TLBO
-BA-TLBO approach for enhancing disease diagnosis
+BA-TLBO approach for enhancing disease diagnosis.
+In this proposed approach implemented with python and results are plotted.